-Quick access toolbar (ribbons only): Determines where the Quick access toolbar, which contains icons for some of the most frequently used commands, should be displayed: to the left of the document tabs - or in a separate toolbar directly below the ribbon.
+Quick access toolbar (only in the ribbon interface): Determines where the Quick access toolbar, which contains icons for some of the most frequently used commands, should be displayed: to the left of the document tabs - or in a separate toolbar directly below the ribbon.

-Touch mode: If you activate this option, all icons in the ribbon or in menus/toolbars are enlarged a bit.
-This is useful when operating the software with your finger (for example, on a tablet).
+Touch mode: If you enable this option, all icons in the ribbon user interface or classic menu interface will be slightly enlarged.
+This is useful when using 4k monitors.

-Tip: The touch mode can alternatively be switched on/off with the following commands:
+Tip: Alternatively, you can also enable/disable touch mode with the following commands:

-Ribbon user interface: Here, you choose the command Touch mode b in the Quick access toolbar.
+Ribbon user interface: Here, you choose the command Touch mode (b) in the Quick access toolbar.